envergokmen/enver_appcircle-git-clone-component/README.md

 # Appcircle Git Clone

-Clones the Git repository with given arguments.
+Clones the Git repository to the build agent with the given arguments.

-You can use this component with 3 options:
+You can use this component with the following options:
 - git branch name (latest commit)
 - git branch name and git commit hash
 - git tag